Torus Foundation’s Women in Construction programme is back, well part one shall we say until the practical sessions can once again take place.

 Helen from Warrington (pictured above bottom left) adds, “The group of ladies I’ve been part of have worked so well together, making sure we supported each other along the way.
 We feel empowered realising what we’re capable of.”

-Due to the ratio of men and women within the construction industry, many organisation are backing the need to encourage more females to the sector.
+Due to the ratio of men and women within the construction industry, many organisations are backing the need to encourage more females to the sector.
 Some companies have already reaped the benefits of this programme by being proactive and contacting us to put candidates forward for interviews, work experience or perhaps further learning.

 On completing the programme, Ella was able to pull together her previous skills with her new confidence for a job in alternative education as Construction Tutor, find out more.